open-pioneer/trails-openlayers-base-packages/src/packages/basemap-switcher/README.md

 ### Customizing

+The basemap switcher component can receive the `className` prop (optional string) that can be used to add additional the css classes of the component.

-It is possible to receive a reference to the underlying DOM node (div) of the BasemapSwitcher component using `useRef`.
+It is possible to receive a reference to the underlying DOM node (div) of the basemap switcher component using `useRef`.

 ## License